 A central part of our practice is spiritual direction.
 There is a right to a reasonable sense of confidentiality regarding what is said in dokusan or similar conversations.
 However, it is regarded as a healthy practice in this community that the transmitted teachers may choose to consult with each other in matters of spiritual direction with the students.

-Those involved in pastoral care and in leadership roles such as Guardian Council or seminarians may also consult with each other and with the teachers and share confidences where appropriate.
+Those involved in pastoral care and in leadership roles such as Disciples, Clergy, Seminarians, and Coordinators may also consult with each other and with the teachers and share confidences where appropriate.

 Questions during Dharma Combat, discussions during workshops or Sangha Circles, and other group sharing scenarios such as Open Sozan are venues in which highly sensitive personal information may arise.
 All participants are expected to treat personal information with kindness and compassion and respect the confidentiality of these environments.
 In accordance with postings in the temple, participants should be aware that certain events are broadcast and recorded.